NathanaelGo/the-halcyon-cradle/NPCs/Institute/Tillevus le Hoo.md

 Afflicted with [[The Stars|The Voices]]
 Pissed off [[Morai]]
 Hoooooo
-One to be quelled/squelched/silenced according to [[The Zignus Institute]] Needs reprogramming
+One to be quelled/squelched/silenced according to [[The Zignus Institute]] - Has been handed off to the Institute Needs reprogramming